deehuck/dotfiles/README.md

 Restart neovim and run the :UpdateRemotePlugins and deoplete should operate normally.
 If you are still having issues, ensure that your python is installed to `/usr/lib/python` and `usr/lib/python3` on Linux.
 On a Mac, Python3 may be installed to `/usr/local/lib/python3`.
 This is fine and will not break neovim.

+God bless Danny Brown.
+He's done so much with that goddamn voice of his

 # mharrington's Notes

 Everything below is reproduced from mharington's repo page.
 This will change overtime as I make my own changes.